Jayden-Xu/PersonalRAG/mobile/README.md

 ## Mobile Compatibility

 Unfortunately, the default user interface (UI) of RAGFlow is not optimized for mobile devices, making it challenging to use on smaller screens.
-To ensure that mobile users can still interact with the chat functionality, we have devised a solution.

 A straightforward approach is to utilize the **embedding feature** provided by RAGFlow, which allows us to integrate the chat interface into a separate, mobile-optimized URL.